 The members of Akropolis gave a quick and tightly run concert which was varied and eclectic.
 They played short movements from the works they performed on our series concert.
 The musicians explained how their instruments worked, and even took the instruments apart so detainees could see how they fit together.
 The reed players explained the difference between single reeds and double reeds.
 The bassoonist “crowed” his double reed so students could hear how that sounded.
-At the end of the concert, the group answered a few questions from the group.
+At the end of the concert, the group answered a few questions from the audience.

 The SACMS is always pleased to be able to visit the Juvenile Detention Center.
 We believe it is important for these young people, all of whom will be released back into society, to have an opportunity to observe professionals engaged in the work of their passion.

 If you would like to support the Outreach events of the SACMS, please consider donating to the Mandel Trust for Education.